top of page

 🎉 Submit your podcast 🎉

-Once you have your podcast, blurb, image and release forms ready to go - Submit your podcast below!
+Once you have your podcast, blurb, image, planning sheet, and release forms ready to go - Submit your podcast below!

 Learn more about the competition